moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 ### TPRM Assessment Requirements

 The following table defines the procedures followed by TPRM engineers for vendors accessing or being transmitted different [classifications of GitLab data]({{< ref "data-classification-standard" >}}).
-The below procedures are initiated by the [Procurement](/handbook/finance/procurement/#--what-is-the-procurement-process-at-gitlab) process and are followed in all instances where applicable vendors have not been reviewed within the established approval windows defined below.
+The below procedures are initiated during the [Procurement](/handbook/finance/procurement/#--what-is-the-procurement-process-at-gitlab) process and are followed in all instances where applicable vendors have not been reviewed within the approval windows defined below.

 If a Security Notice was documented at the time of the previous assessment, inquiry should be performed with the vendor or relevant stakeholder to determine the current status of the identified risk(s).
 Any updates should be documented within the Security Notice Issue.
 This can be performed in tandem with the requisition or after its approval.